hyd628/telegram-delete-all-messages/README.md

 # telegram-delete-all-messages
-Delete all your messages in supergroups with python script.
+Delete all messages in supergroups older than the cutoff time via Pyrogram and Telegram Core APIs.

 ## Installation
 To install this script you have to download project and install requirements: